King Kong Escapes

 King Kong Escapes (キングコングの逆襲, Kingu Kongu no Gyakushū) is a 1967 kaiju film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
 The film is a Japanese–American co-production between Toho and Rankin/Bass, and stars Rhodes Reason, Linda Miller, Akira Takarada, Mie Hama, Eisei Amamoto, with Haruo Nakajima as King Kong and Hiroshi Sekita as Mechani-Kong and Gorosaurus.
 The film is loosely based on Toei Animation's and Rankin/Bass' anime series The King Kong Show, and is the second and final Toho-produced film featuring King Kong, until its collaboration with Warner Bros.
 Pictures and Legendary Pictures on Godzilla vs. Kong (2021).

-King Kong Escapes (which is the fourth entry of the King Kong franchise) was released in Japan by Toho on July 22, 1967, and released in the United States by Universal Pictures on June 19, 1968, as Universal's second King Kong film.
+King Kong Escapes, the fourth entry of the King Kong franchise, was released in Japan by Toho on July 22, 1967, and released in the United States by Universal Pictures on June 19, 1968, as Universal's second King Kong film.
 37 years later, it was followed by the second remake of the 1933 film as the third and final King Kong film by Universal on December 14, 2005.